wall-garden/.github/profile/readme.md

 # Technical specs

-Currently the __Wall Garden__ is built on 3 sections of wall totalizing 6m in length and 1.8m (of soil) in height.
+- 3 sections of wall (separated by windows).

+- 6m in length (total),

+- 1.8m (of soil) in height,

+- 11cm soil thickness.

 ## Maker